All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Have coexisting conditions like type 2 diabetes, high blood pressure, or cardiovascular disease that could also benefit from semaglutide treatment

-• Are looking for a comprehensive approach to managing both your weight and sleep apnea
+• Are looking for a thorough approach to managing both your weight and sleep apnea

 Your doctor can evaluate whether Ozempic is appropriate based on your full medical history, current medications, and individual risk factors.
 They can also help coordinate your care between sleep medicine and weight management.